partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: What the?!

-[Supposed to be the big one? little one? hard to tell]

 P.Pumpkin: Kera-kera-keheheheh!
 Caughtcha!
 Caughtcha!

 P.Pumpkin: GA-GA-GOTCHA, PIG-BUTTS!

 Momo: It's a trap!

-P.Pumpkin: Kehehehe.
+Pumpkin: Kehehehe.
 Only idiots fall for that!
 With you troublesome pains in the gourd out of the way, these picture books won't have main characters... they won't even have a single supporting role!

 ## Snow White